mingeme/imgood/README.md

-# ImgOod - Image Optimization and S3 Management Tool
+# imgood - Image Optimization and S3 Management Tool

 A powerful command-line tool for image optimization, format conversion, and S3 object management, built with [bimg](https://github.com/h2non/bimg) (powered by libvips) and AWS SDK for Go v2.